nus-cs2030s/2324-s2/docs/35-logger.md

 }
 ```

 [^1]: This note is inspired by [The Best Introduction to Monad](https://blog.jcoglan.com/2011/03/05/translation-from-haskell-to-javascript-of-selected-portions-of-the-best-introduction-to-monads-ive-ever-read/#).
-Another excellent notes on category theory is by [Bartosz Milewski](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/)
+Another excellent note on category theory is by [Bartosz Milewski](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/)